 Personalised Housing Plans

-With both of the new main duties above, the Homelessness Reduction Act requires the Housing Options Team to provide you with a Personalised Housing Plan.
+With both of the duties above, the Homelessness Reduction Act requires the Housing Options Team to provide you with a Personalised Housing Plan.
 This plan, along with the Housing Advice letter which will come along with it, will provide information on our assessment of your household, your circumstances and any support needs that you may have.

-In addition to the new legal duties, the Homelessness Reduction Act also enhances some existing duties.
-One such example of this is that under the Housing Act 1996 the Council must provide you with free advice and information about homelessness.
+Under the Housing Act 1996 the Council must provide you with free advice and information about homelessness.

-This is enhanced by the new Homelessness Reduction Act by requiring the Council to provide bespoke advice to several key groups of individuals which may require further assistance if they’re threatened with or become homeless.
+The Homelessness Reduction Act by requiring the Council to provide bespoke advice to several key groups of individuals which may require further assistance if they’re threatened with or become homeless.